Vincy-Cheng/nestjs-expense-tracker/README.md

 # Expense Tracker (NestJS & ReactJS)

 This is expense tracker web application.
 It is built with NestJS (backend), ReactJS (frontend) and MySQL (database).
+It had used some popular library like React-Toastify (message alert), dnd-kit (drag and drop), React Query (manage the API calling) and Chart.js.

 **Most of the styling and design are referred to [Monny app](https://greamer.com/)**